CodeMaster10000/blog-post-app/README.md

 ### How to Run

-1. Switch the spring profile to 'dev' `spring.profiles.active=dev`
-2. Start Docker and ensure it is running.
+1. Start Docker and ensure it is running.
-3. Build the project using Maven: `mvn clean install`.
-4. Run `docker-compose up` in the root directory of the project
+2. Run `docker-compose up` in the root directory of the project
-5. Ensure that the containers and services within are up and running
+3. Ensure that the containers and services within are up and running
-6. Run the Spring Boot application from your IDE or using the command: `mvn spring-boot:run`.
+4. Run the Spring Boot application from your IDE or using the command: `mvn spring-boot:run`.
+5. Login on Keycloak http://localhost:8085/auth (admin:admin)

 ### Important Notes

 - All source and properties files read from the environment variables specified in the .env file.
 - Ensure Docker, Java 21 and Maven are running before starting the application.
 - Before starting the application, make sure the containers for the infrastructure are healthy.
-- Login on Keycloak http://localhost:8085/auth (default address)

 ### Clear state